cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 1. every face of a simplex of $K$ is also in $K$
 2. the intersection of any two simplices of $K$ is either empty or a face of both.

+Since data are not given in the form of simplicial complexes, the preliminary step to computation is to construct such complexes.
+This is in itslef is a rather large topic, which we will not touch upon here.
+We will just mention that such constructions take as input a sample $S$, subset of some metric space $X$, and scale $r$.
+A widely used construction is the so-called **Rips complex**.
+We write Rips$(S,r)$ to indicate of such complex at scale $r$.

 ### Homology